microsoft/microsoft-ui-xaml/.github/ISSUE_TEMPLATE/feature_request.md

 https://github.com/Microsoft/microsoft-ui-xaml/blob/master/docs/roadmap.md
 -->
 * {First reason for why we should consider this proposal}
-* {First reason for why we should consider this proposal}
+* {Second reason for why we should consider this proposal}
 * {etc}